-Like Unreal , Unity is also free to use.
-But, there is a catch.
-If you earn more that $100k in a year then you need to switch to the Unity plus version and if you earn more than $200k in a year then you need to buy the pro subscription of Unity.
+Like Unreal, Unity is also free to use.
+But there is a catch.
+If you earn more than $100k in a year then you need to switch to the Unity plus version and if you earn more than $200k in a year then you need to buy the pro subscription of Unity.
 Both Unity plus and pro version provide lot of analytics data that are required for you to build a gaming business.

 Unity uses visual studio

-Unity used to come with monodevelop which was it’s main code editor .
-Monodevelop had its own limitations and many developers prefer visual studio over monodevelop.
-The support for monodevelop is being removed slowly and visual studio will become the main code editor for unity.
+Unity used to come with Mono develop which was its main code editor.
+Mono develop had its own limitations and many developers prefer visual studio over Mono develop.
+The support for Mono develop is being removed slowly and visual studio will become the main code editor for unity.
 The best part about typing code in unity is you can check the errors in real time with the unity editor.
-Thought he same feature is available in Unreal , it’s more easier and developer friendly in Unity.
+Though the same feature is available in Unreal, it’s easier and developer friendly in Unity.

 Unity is a cross platform

 Unity supports all major operating systems in the world today.
 This list includes Windows, Mac and Linux among others.
-It can also be supported by either 32 or 64 bit machines which makes it every convenient for many.
+It can also be supported by either 32- or 64-bit machines, which makes it very convenient for many.
 The only problem is that many alternative tools in Unity are tailored with only one OS in mind: Windows.
 This means that when using another operating system with such tools will cause problems.

 Unity is open source and this means that the online community is involved in documentation.
 With around 100k active users, Unity has one of the best manuals.
-As time goes, Unity users will continue to grow and the manual will continue to get better and better.
+As time goes on, Unity users will continue to grow and the manual will continue to get better and better.